OJ/gobuster/README.md

 cd /root && git clone https://github.com/OJ/gobuster.git && cd /gobuster && go get && go build && go install
 ```

-If you have all the dependencies already, you can make use of the build scripts:
+Optional= If you have all the dependencies already, you can make use of the build scripts:

 * `make` - builds for the current Go configuration (ie. runs `go build`).
 * `make windows` - builds 32 and 64 bit binaries for windows, and writes them to the `build` subfolder.